Fixed-Income Management 2019

 Drew Sweeney is a managing director in the fixed-income group at TCW, where he trades leveraged loans.
 Previously, he worked at Bradford & Marzec, LLC, where he managed loan strategies for both total return and collateralized loan obligation accounts and served on the investment committee, helping direct the firm’s overall investment strategy.
 In addition, Mr. Sweeney has managed both bank loan and high-yield bond investments at Macquarie Group (formerly known as Four Corners Capital Management) and evaluated leverage loan and bond opportunities for Columbia Management (Ameriprise Financial, Inc.).
 He also worked as an analyst at ING Capital Advisors and as a member of the investment banking team at First Union Securities, where he gained additional experience in underwriting, structuring, and syndicating leveraged transactions.
 Mr. Sweeney earned a BS from Rutgers University and an MBA from the University of North Carolina’s Kenan–Flagler Business School.

-Anne Walsh, CFA, is chief investment officer, fixed income, at Guggenheim, where she serves as head of the Portfolio Construction Group and Portfolio Management.
-She is responsible for portfolio design, strategy, sector allocation, and risk management, as well as for conveying Guggenheim’s macroeconomic outlook to portfolio managers and fixed-income sector specialists.
-Ms. Walsh specializes in liability-driven portfolio management and has more than 30 years of experience in the investment management industry.
+Anne Walsh, CFA, is chief investment officer for fixed income at Guggenheim Partners, where she also serves as head of the portfolio construction group and portfolio management team.
+She is responsible for meeting the return and risk needs of the firm’s fixed-income clients, including insurance companies, corporate and public pension funds, sovereign wealth funds, endowments and foundations, consultants, wealth managers, and high-net-worth investors.
 Previously, she served as chief investment officer at Reinsurance Group of America, Incorporated, and as vice president and senior investment consultant at Zurich Scudder Investments.
-Ms. Walsh has also worked for Lincoln Investment Management and American Bankers Insurance Group.
-She earned a BSBA and an MBA from Auburn University and a JD from the University of Miami School of Law.
+She holds BSBA and MBA degrees from Auburn University and a JD degree from the University of Miami School of Law.

 Thomas Tzitzouris is a director at Strategas, where he leads the firm’s fixed-income research efforts.
 His work touches on all aspects of broad market fixed-income strategy, as well as clients’ asset/liability management needs.
 Mr. Tzitzouris’s focus includes interest rate and credit term structure strategies, callable bond analysis, sector-relative value research, and valuation analysis for Treasury, agency, and high-grade corporates.
 Previously, he worked as a senior analyst at Fannie Mae, where he led the independent debt valuation team.
 Mr. Tzitzouris also spent time as a debt and derivatives analyst at Freddie Mac.
 He began his career as a quantitative research analyst with JPMorgan Asset Management’s fixed-income group.
 Mr. Tzitzouris earned a BS in finance from Bryant University, an MA in economics from George Mason University, and an MS in mathematics from Fairfield University.